 Estado de Alarma

 Spain Prime Minister Pedro Sánchez on Friday afternoon declared a 15-day “estado de alarma,” or state of alarm.
-This declaration, the first since 2010, centralizes power in the government and allows that government to limit the movement of people nationally.
+This declaration, the first since 2010, centralizes power in the federal government and allows that government to limit the movement of people nationally.
 It also permits the government to temporarily take over industries, if deemed necessary.

 I learned about the impending state of alarm as I traveled by Metro to my weekly Spanish class (after two-and-a-half years in the country, my Spanish level remains poor).
 The news came via a text from Helen, who advised that I turn around and head back home.
 News of the declaration had leaked early and her office was preparing to close.